From Passing to Practice: Nursing Seminar CIT University on Readiness

 For many students and parents, the real question isn’t just “Will I pass the board exam?”—it’s “Will I be ready when it truly matters?”
-In a healthcare environment that continues to grow more complex and fast-paced, CIT University actively guides its BS Nursing students beyond theory, helping them become professionals who can step into real-world care with confidence, competence, and compassion.
+In a healthcare environment that continues to grow more complex and fast-paced, this nursing seminar at CIT University highlights how the institution actively guides its BS Nursing students beyond theory.
+It helps them become professionals who can step into real-world care with confidence, competence, and compassion.

 The seminar welcomed Dr. Veronique M. Boscart, an internationally recognized nurse leader, researcher, and Chief Scientific Officer at the William Osler Health System in Canada.
 She challenged students to rethink what readiness truly means in today’s healthcare landscape—where complexity, speed, and technology continue to reshape how care is delivered.